 Although Hacking’s work covers a tremendous range, it is united by a single concern.
 He shows how our contemporary investigations of nature and of ourselves — our science, our mathematics, our philosophy, and our definitions of chance, illness, and the self — have been shaped by our concepts and their histories.
 Hacking’s socio-historical-philosophical examinations of the rise and fall of different styles of reasoning have had a lasting impact on the sciences, the social sciences, and the humanities.
 His work demonstrates his mastery of the formal techniques of logic and confirmation theory, as well as his depth of knowledge of contemporary science and its history.
 It has led to the introduction and elaboration of new conceptual structures; distinctive ways of understanding the possibility and growth of knowledge; and new understandings of the relation between thought, language, and cognition.

-In 2019 the Styles of Reasoning will end in a major conference in Toronto, featuring contributions from leading established scholars and the emerging scholars whose research has been funded by the project.
+In 2019, the Styles of Reasoning project will end in a major conference in Toronto, featuring contributions from leading established scholars and the emerging scholars whose research has been funded by the project.